miratronix/autumn/README.md

 Before jumping into usage, let's define some terms:

 * `Leaf` - A leaf is a singleton structure pointer.
 You can think of it as a Spring `Bean`.
 It has 2 properties:
-    * a name, used to wire it into other leaves
+    * a name, used to wire it into other leaves.
+This can be set with `GetLeafName`, or by assigning a name when adding the leaf to a tree.
-    * a `PostConstruct` function, which is called when dependencies have been resolved
+    * a `PostConstruct` function, which is called when dependencies have been resolved.
-* `Tree` - A tree contains a list of leaves
+* `Tree` - A tree contains a list of leaves, and does the heavy lifting when resolving dependencies.

 So, let's say you define a leaf like so:
 ```go